nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-08_CEPLAS-module/03-DataPLANT-ARC.md

   orcid: https://orcid.org/0000-0002-8493-1077
 ---

-# Block 2 &ndash; Intro to DataPLANT and ARC
+# Intro to DataPLANT and ARC

 ---